-" ERST-HIST 3756H: The Environmental Crisis: From the Atomic Bomb to Global Warming (see History)

-" ERST-CAST 3780H: Canadian Renewable Resource Economics and Project Planning

-Introduces students to the economic theory of renewable resources in the Canadian social, political, and regulatory context, and also to professional project planning and management.
+- " ERST-HIST 3756H: The Environmental Crisis: From the Atomic Bomb to Global Warming (see History) - " ERST-CAST 3780H: Canadian Renewable Resource Economics and Project Planning Introduces students to the economic theory of renewable resources in the Canadian social, political, and regulatory context, and also to professional project planning and management.
 Students are introduced to project components such as scoping, scheduling, budgeting, communications, team and risk management, and environmental sustainability.
-Prerequisite: 1.0 ERST or CAST credit at the 2000 level or beyond.

-- " ERST-ANTH-IDST-SAFS 3800D: Community Development (see International Development Studies) - " ERSC-ECON 3810H: Environmental Economics (Sc) (see Economics)

-" ERSC/ERST 3840H: Community-Based Research Project

-Students are placed in research projects with community organizations in the Peterborough or Haliburton area.
+Prerequisite: 1.0 ERST or CAST credit at the 2000 level or beyond. - " ERST-ANTH-IDST-SAFS 3800D: Community Development (see International Development Studies) - " ERSC-ECON 3810H: Environmental Economics (Sc) (see Economics) - " ERSC/ERST 3840H: Community-Based Research Project (Sc depending upon topic) Students are placed in research projects with community organizations in the Peterborough or Haliburton area.
 Each placement is supervised jointly by a faculty member and a representative of a community organization.
+For details see Community-Based Research Program (p.
+429).
 Prerequisite: 10.0 university credits and a minimum cumulative average of 75%.
-For details see Community-Based Research Program (p.
-410).